izackp/Mopix/README.md

 * Good UI
 * 3D (Maybe integrate Kinc or Mach or The-Forge)

-Notes:
+#### Notes & Ramblings
 I tried out these languages:
 * Haxe : I tried it out on a mac.
 No debugger for hashlink :( Their 3d engine was buggy.
 No real argument except I just didn't get a good vibe from it.
-* Swift : Got pissed at how difficult it was to compile the toolchain on a mac.
-Did a lot of research on swift embedded/android as I will probably have to port swift to the 3ds.
-Decided to try nim since it compiles to c and can be very performant.
 * Nim : Like it a lot, source code is understandable.
 However, I spent way too much learning macros because I wanted optionals, results, and early exits.
 Lack of _consistent_ support for indirection (interfaces, traits) made me look towards rust.
 Even the standard library uses different strategies for indirection.
 Look at file streams.
 Rust had all of the safety features I wanted (results and traits) that _everyone_ used.
 * Rust : Looks sexy from the outside.
 Though, once you start working with it you realize that you realllyyyy need shared mutability in order to provide decent abstractions and decoupling.
+It's a huge learning curve for sure.
-I feel like swift is the most productive language I've ever used so I moved back to that.
+* Swift : I feel like swift is the most productive language I've ever used so I moved back to that.
 Swift is also in the works for implementing a sort of borrow checker, and I feel performance will soon be up to par.
 * Zig : I took a peak it at.
 Seems cool. ~~Takes like 8 gbs of ram to compile~~ ..
 I got scared away once I saw the code to manipulate strings.
 Though it seems like you can hide the mess by providing your own string class.
 I have hope for this language.
 If I like it enough I might just port this over after I'm done.

-I also spent a chunk of time wrapping The-Forge api to nim.
-One of the reasons I decided on SDL was so I don't have to do that again lol.